kangk1204/Octopus-toolkit2/doc/user_interface.rst

 .. image:: _static/Interface/1.main.png

-* The description of each part as follows.
+* The description of each part are as follows.

 .. csv-table::
    :header: "No","Name","Description"